 The tilt-turn window has become very popular throughout Europe.
 They tilt inward at the top and also turn a full 180 degrees for more ventilation and easy cleaning.
 These windows are secure and often come with multipoint locking systems for even more protection.

 You have just soaked up quite a bit of window language and are ready to head to the local home improvement store to get a look at these windows for yourself.
 Be sure to converse with the salesman to find out which manufacturers produce the best windows.
-You should consult an experienced interior designer or architect to decide which windows will suit each room of your home.
+You can try different window types in your home designs made in the Live Home 3D app.
+It is a good idea to consult an experienced interior designer or architect to decide which windows will suit each room of your home.